 Random one-time password (OTP)

-When you first think of the OTP, you might imagine the random numeric or alphanumeric code generated upon login attempt and send to a user via some communication channel, such as email, SMS, GSM voice call, or even via instant messengers like WhatsUp, Viber or Facebook Messenger.
+When you first think of the OTP, you might imagine the random numeric or alphanumeric code generated upon login attempt and sent to a user via some communication channel, such as email, SMS, GSM voice call, or even via instant messengers like WhatsUp, Viber or Facebook Messenger.

 Despite the seeming simplicity, you will have to solve a few problems:

 - Make sure you use a secure random algorithm.
-Otherwise, an attacker could potentially reconstruct the sequence and “guess” your OTP.
+Otherwise, an attacker could reconstruct the sequence and “guess” your OTP.
 Most pseudo-random algorithms use fairly simple math to produce statistically distributed “random” values, not the unpredictable random sequence.

 - You have to keep track of which OTP belongs to whom and make sure it cannot be reused.